huydo94/I2C-SetUp-Instructions/README.md

 From the application layer, inside declareConnections() method, calling connect(ThreeAxisAccelerometer_16g.GetXYZ) will activate the reading commands set up by the corresponding enum.

-The behavior class/ transducer class can get the I2C read data by implementing an I2CListener/ I2CListenerTransducer, which has the i2cEvent() abstract method.
+The behavior class/ transducer class can get the data sent from the slave by implementing an I2CListener/ I2CListenerTransducer, which has the i2cEvent() abstract method.
 This event triggers whenever the data package requested by the enum is available.

 ```java
 	@Override